 - Ideal for spotting local wildlife

-- Campsite is divided into sections for different styles
+- The campsite is divided into sections for different styles

 - A bit cramped for even small RVs